 With major changes coming in April 2026 and beyond — including separate property income tax rates from April 2027 and mandatory Making Tax Digital compliance — Belfast landlords need specialist support more than ever.
 This guide explains why local expertise matters and what to look for in a property accounting service.

-Belfast's Rental Market: Unique Challenges for Landlords
+Belfast's Rental Market: Unique Challenges and Opportunities

 Belfast's property market operates within the broader UK tax framework, but local factors create specific challenges.
 The city's rental yields remain competitive compared to London or Manchester, but landlords must navigate Northern Ireland's distinct regulatory environment alongside complex UK tax rules.